BHCyber/DMARC2Syslog/README.md

 # DMARC2Syslog
-Python script to read DMARC reports from a mailbox and covert it to syslog messages for the purpose of collecting the reports in a SIEM solution.
+Python script to read DMARC reports from a mailbox, parse them, format them as syslog messages, and send them to syslog server.

+Useful to send DMARC report to SIEM to build use cases.

 -------------------------------------------------------------------------------------------------------------------------------------------------
 Supported mailbox access: